 There are a few reasons why muscles undergo contraction.
 Some muscles undergo contraction for no apparent reason, even though they do so frequently.

-It is believed that some of these muscles contract as a result of heavy physical activity, but the tighter muscle knots may be due to fibromyalgia.
+It is believed that some of these muscles contracts as a result of heavy physical activity, but the tighter muscle knots may be due to fibromyalgia.

 Fibromyalgia is defined as chronic pain that is felt throughout the body, but our knowledge of the condition is still so limited that we don’t know what causes the pain or even what a cure for it is.